WeblateOrg/weblate/docs/about.rst

 Project goals
 -------------

-Web based translation tool with tight Git integration supporting a wide range of file formats, making it easy for translators to contribute.
+Web based localization tool with tight Git integration supporting a wide range of file formats, making it easy for translators to contribute.

 The translations should be kept within the same repository as the source code and